IgniteUI/igniteui-documentation/topics/07_What's-New/02_Revision History/~jQuery_Whats_New_Revision_History.md

 Detailed information regarding what new controls and features are introduced is covered in the following topics:

+- [What's New in 2023 Volume 2](Whats-New-In-2023-Volume2.html): This topic provides an overview of the new functionalities and components introduced with the %%ProductName%%™ 2023 Volume 2.

 - [What's New in 2022 Volume 2](Whats-New-In-2022-Volume2.html): This topic provides an overview of the new functionalities and components introduced with the %%ProductName%%™ 2022 Volume 2.

 - [What's New in 2022 Volume 1](Whats-New-In-2022-Volume1.html): This topic provides an overview of the new functionalities and components introduced with the %%ProductName%%™ 2022 Volume 1.